 Confronting Ignorance

-As the ritual theater unfolds, the Kachina Spirits enter the plaza in full regalia, decorated from head to toe with yucca whips and gourds of holy water.
-They have come to reprimand these unruly clowns and purify them from their ignorance.
-When the clowns see the Kachinas, they run into the audience to get away.
+When the clowns see the Kachinas they run into the audience to get away.
 The audience cheers as the Kachinas follow them in the audience.
-What few people notice though is that the Kachinas are throwing the water on the audience as they run after the clowns.
+What few people notice though is that the Kachinas throw their holy water on the audience as they chase the clowns.

-When the Kachinas chase the clowns, it is the humans watching that receive the purification.
-This deep cultural wisdom allows people to laugh at themselves indirectly, and be purified of their own judgment and anger through ritual theater.
 A beautiful aspect to this dynamic is that the clowns are considered to be the parents to the Kachinas.
-In this way, there is also a reverence for the child-like innocence within us, that we must strive to evolve, but we will always be humans full of folly.
+In this way, there is also a reverence for the child-like innocence they represent.
+We must strive to evolve but we will always be humans full of folly.
+We are like children in this vast universe of mysteries.

 Profane and Sacred

-The trickster makes us examine the profane and the sacred.
-It brings the shadow to the light.
-Both the profane and the sacred are two sides of the same coin, and they often define each other.
-French sociologist, Émile Durkheim, considered this to be the central characteristic of religion.
-He believed that the sacred represents the interests of a group or community, which is embodied in cultural symbols.
-The profane involves the opposite, the not-so-special, the mundane, the human day-to-day individual concerns.
-Durkheim made a very important observation that is not part of conventional wisdom, which is that the sacred/profane dichotomy is not equivalent to good versus evil.
-The sacred can be good or evil, and the profane can be either as well.
-We do not live in a world of absolutes, there is much grey area in between.
+He claimed that the sacred/profane dichotomy is not equivalent to good versus evil.
+The sacred can be good or evil and the profane can be either as well.
+We do not live in a world of absolutes, there is much gray area in between.
 This is the place where the trickster taunts us, pushes us out of our comfort zone and helps us evolve.

 Religion is a unified system of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden. – The Elementary Forms of Religious Life by Émile Durkheim